obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ Jump to definition when ZLS says so
 + Start zls on editor startup, kill on shutdown (think about handling restarts later)
 + Notify zls when a document opens
 + On F12 request a jump to definition, print result in console